cubing/cubing.js/docs/cubing/README.md

 ## Documentation guidelines:

-- Write API reference documentation inline using [TSDoc-formatted](https://tsdoc.org/) comments
+- Please include documentation for any new definitions (e.g. classes, functions, types, const exports) that someone using the library may interact with.
+Write API reference documentation inline using [TSDoc-formatted](https://tsdoc.org/) comments
-    - PR's lacking these comments will be considered incomplete
+    - If at all possible, we will try to have documentation written before merging a PR.
+A reviewer may ask you to write documentation for a PR if it isn't already included.
 - PR's do *not* require contributor-generated usage tutorials - API Reference material is sufficient
 - Writing draft documentation is better than writing none at all
 - Documentation can and should begin immediately